Tesfalegnp/Metta-Language/README.md

 ```lisp
 (is-member '(a b c) 'b)
 ```
+true

-#3.
-Extracter Function in MeTTa
+# 3. Extracter Function in MeTTa

 This project implements a function called `extracter` in MeTTa programming language that filters elements from a list based on a given condition.
 The function takes a list and a predicate function as inputs, and returns a new list containing only the elements that satisfy the predicate.